 Prerequisite: Algebra 2A

 This course is designed for juniors and seniors who have completed the math requirements through Introductory Algebra 2 and would like an additional course in math with applications in the real world.
 The goal is to help students gain mathematical literacy by showing them how mathematics can be applied to their lives in interesting, enjoyable, and meaningful ways.
-Topics include inductive and deductive reasoning in problem solving, set theory, number theory, personal finance applications, and, if time permits, a study of dimensional analysis.
+Topics include investing, accounting and loans.

 Prerequisite: Algebra 2A